-Regarding its benefits, no wonder that Google Drive has so many fans.
+Regarding its benefits, no wonder that it has so many fans.
 It’s top-performing, easy to use, & affordable.
 The storage is also very secure & has lots of storage capacity.

 Google Drive still has its weaknesses & shortcomings.
-For example, users tend to complain about its low speed.
+Google Drive takes so long to upload and download files, for instance.
 We tried to make your life easier by writing about basic troubleshooting in Google Drive & focusing on more advanced Google Drive fixes.

-So now it’s a good time to discuss Google Drive upload speed, its factors & difficulties.
+Well, we're here to fix those problems!
+Now is a good time to discuss Google Drive upload speed.
 We’ll answer this big question – how long does it take for Google Drive to process a video?
-And more importantly, we’ll find ways of how to speed up your Google Drive upload.
+And more importantly, we’ll find ways to even upload large files in Google Drive faster.

 Behind the scenes of uploading to Google Drive